 Through 2023, Gartner expects four key aspects of the democratization trend to accelerate, including the democratization of data and analytics (tools targeting data scientists expanding to target the professional developer community), the democratization of development (AI tools to leverage in custom-developed applications), the democratization of design (expanding on the low-code, no-code phenomena with the automation of additional application development functions to empower the citizen-developer) and democratization of knowledge (non-IT professionals gaining access to tools and expert systems that empower them to exploit and apply specialized skills beyond their expertise and training).”

 Some of the Sappience Insights:

-- Speaking about ML, AI, Blockchain, IoT etc. is great.
+- Speaking about ML, AI, Blockchain, IoT, etc. is great.
 But actions speak louder than words.
 And so, what’s needed is to have the thing done.
-It’s not necessary these trendy projects to be so far away from the business.
+These trendy projects do not need to be so far away from the business.
 Embracing the low-code concept and start making steps in this direction on a Low-Code Platform is the accelerator to go there faster and smoother.
-And the trip to these innovations is a teamwork.
-Team consisting out of technical and business people – seasoned programmers and citizen developers.
+And the trip to these innovations is teamwork.
+A team consisting of technical and business people – seasoned programmers and citizen developers.

-- Another insight from customer perspective, but this time from our position as a customer.
-Because as a product provider, Sappience is also customer of the low-code idea.
-Being able to provide unprecedented time-to-value to our customers, is only due to the fact that our team has democratized platform to build on.
+- Another insight from a customer perspective, but this time from our position as a customer.
+Because as a product provider, Sappience is also a customer of the low-code idea.
+Being able to provide unprecedented time-to-value to our customers, is only because our team has a democratized platform to build on.
 Just an example: having the AI Builder in PowerApps latest release, is paving the path to accelerated AI products and projects that are boosting our customers’ business.